 According to Bobby, “Mathematicians and geneticists should be first to point out the impossibility of Darwin's 'generation of new species' postulation.
 Simply, the time required by a process of 'chance gene mutation' to produce the myriad of life forms and intricate systems we see is far insufficient.
 The math is just not there.”

-An alternative explanation to the generation of new species hypotheses is that a 'willful intelligence' influences such alterations in organisms.
+An alternative explanation to the generation of new species hypotheses is that a 'willful intelligence' influences alterations in organisms.
 Proponents of this idea would be the first to admit that this idea cannot be defended scientifically.

-It is odd that given the option of believing the 'willful intelligent design' idea which cannot be proven, or Darwin's 'generation of new species' theory which can be refuted, most scientists still prefer to believe the latter.
+It is odd that given the option of believing either the 'design' idea which cannot be proven, or Darwin's 'random' theory which can be refuted, most scientists still prefer to believe the latter.

 The ancient city of Babylon flourished in various forms from 3000 BC for 2000 years.
 It was located between the Euphrates and Tigris rivers, in what is now Iraq.

 Through a succession of wise leadership, Babylon developed and grew to become the most renowned city in the world.
 It was highly organized and was the first city to reach a population above 200,000.
 Huge public works projects were undertaken.
 Irrigation canals between the rivers made the fertile Mesopotamian plain agriculturally productive.
 Elaborate gardens were created within the city.
 At one time Babylon was surrounded by huge triple walls, a moat, and had drawbridge entrances.

 It became a cradle of ideas.
 Science, medicine, history and mathematics were advanced.
 Education and the arts were valued.
 Religion was allowed to be practiced.
 Money as a means of exchange was invented.
 The ideas of capitalism with financing, promissory notes and private property rights were born.
 There was evidence of a stable political hierarchy, laws, and a justice system.
 Civilization was advanced in Babylon.